Skip to content

 Biography

-As a Max Weber Fellow, Laura is further developing her work on moral hazard to include a transatlantic comparative perspective.
-She is also writing a book proposal based on her dissertation.
+As a Max Weber Fellow, Laura is developing her work on the social construction of moral hazard to include a longer historical period and a transatlantic comparative perspective.
+She will also start a new project on the variation over time of economic expertise as a source of political legitimacy.

-Laura holds a PhD in political science from the University of Luxembourg, a master’s degree in European political and governance studies from the College of Europe, a master’s degree in international economics from the Paris-Dauphine University, and a double bachelor’s degree in economics from the Paris-Dauphine University and the Autonomous University of Madrid.
+Laura holds a PhD in political science (University of Luxembourg), a MA in European political and governance studies (College of Europe), a MSc in economics (Paris-Dauphine University), and a double BSc in economics (Paris-Dauphine University and Autonomous University of Madrid).

 Research projects, clusters and working groups